-What is Iliopsoas Tendinitis (or Iliopsoas Syndrome)?
+What is Iliopsoas Tendinitis and Iliopsoas Syndrome?

-Iliopsoas tendinitis refers to inflammation of the iliopsoas muscle and can also affect the bursa located underneath the tendon of the iliopsoas muscle.
+- Iliopsoas tendinitis refers to inflammation of the iliopsoas muscle and can also affect the bursa located underneath the tendon of the iliopsoas muscle.

-What Causes Iliopsoas Tendinitis and Iliopsoas Syndrome?
+What Causes Iliopsoas Pain?

 - Iliopsoas syndrome, on the other hand, is caused by a sudden contraction of the iliopsoas muscle, which results in a rupture or tear of the muscle, usually at the point where the muscle and tendon connect.

 Athletes at risk include runners, jumpers and participants of sports that require a lot of kicking.
 Also at risk are those who participate in strength training and weight lifting exercises that require a lot of bending and squatting.